 Donations to Isha Foundation Inc. are tax deductible under section 501(c)(3) of IRS for US taxpayers.

 Due to the nature and sanctity of this commitment, there is no prescribed way to calculate the 7%.
-However, here are some general guidelines for 7%:
+However, here are some general guidelines:

 Employer matching donations are a great way to contribute to Isha.
 However, given the nature of the Ishanga 7% commitment, your contributions should come from your income.
 Employer’s matching donations can be an addition to your 7% contribution.
 You may look up your employer here (scroll to the middle of the page).

-You can choose your payment frequency, as it will vary based on individual situations.
-Payments can be spread throughout the year.
-You can make payments either at regular intervals (monthly, quarterly, semi-annually) or multiple one-off payments subject to your income.
+You can choose your donation frequency, as it will vary based on individual situations.
+Donations can be spread throughout the year.
+You can make your contribution either at regular intervals (monthly, quarterly, semi-annually) or multiple one-off payments subject to your income.
 Typically, salaried people may prefer to contribute monthly while someone running their own business may prefer to contribute at the end of the year when the books are closed.